Freedom of religion in Europe by country: Belarus

 The Constitution of Belarus provides for freedom of religion.
 However, the government restricts religious freedom in accordance with the provisions of a 2002 law on religion and a 2003 concordat with the Belarusian Orthodox Church (BOC), a branch of the Russian Orthodox Church (ROC) and the only officially recognized Orthodox denomination.
 Although there is no state religion, the concordat grants the BOC privileged status.

 Foreign missionaries, clergy, and humanitarian workers affiliated with churches faced delays with visa applications which impacted their work.

 Belarus is the only country in Europe to have jailed a newspaper editor for publishing the Danish cartoons of the Islamic Prophet Muhammad.
 On January 18, 2008, Alexander Sdvizhkov was jailed for three years for 'incitement of religious hatred'.

 In 2023, Freedom House rated Belarus’ religious freedom as 1 out of 4.

 Belgium

 The constitution guarantees freedom of religion in Belgium, and the law prohibits discrimination based on religious orientation.
 There are, however, various laws prohibiting the operation of Muslim and Jewish religious slaughterhouses on animal cruelty grounds, as well as bans on Muslim veils and headscarves.
-Additionally, there have been several reports of anti-Semitic and anti-Muslim incidents, including hate speech, discrimination, and violence.
+Additionally, there have been several reports of antisemitic and anti-Muslim incidents, including hate speech, discrimination, and violence.